cloudinterplay/developer-gke-envs/README.md

 In this chapter I'm going to demonstrate how to use resources of your PC in order to deploy your own infrastructure.
 The GKE cluster will be deployed in the GCP.

-## Prepare Dev Container
+## Prepare local dev environment

+First of all we need to have local dev environment be prepared.
 In order to keep Operation System away from any application and packages installation we are going to use development container (so we don't need to install anything on your computer except docker-desktop).

 After activating the dev container we need to authenticate our-self against out GCP account